Spyderisk/c-lsp/notes/lsp-tree-sitter.md

   [custom plugin](https://protegewiki.stanford.edu/wiki/Protege_Plugin_Library), which again will need some detailed knowledge of the language.

-This investigation focusses on the sector option, while doing a lot of work that is relevant to the first.
+This investigation focusses on the second option, while doing a lot of work that is relevant to the first.

 # Architectural view